Car Insurance for First-Time Drivers Over 30

 Being able to independently commute and the desire to start a family are other reasons why 30-year-olds finally choose to test for their license.

 On average, Americans pay $84 per month or $1,009 annually for car insurance.
-Does car insurance go down at 30?
+Does car insurance for drivers over 30 go down?
 If you have years of driving experience, the answer is yes.
 But if you’re a new driver, it’s a little more complicated.

-Take a look at the table below to see average car insurance rates by age.
+Take a look at the table below to see average car insurance rates by age and gender.

 |Companies||Average Annual Rates for Married 60-Year Old Female||Average Annual Rates for a Married 60-Year Old Male||Average Annual Rates for a Married 35-Year Old Female||Average Annual Rates for a Married 35-Year Old Male||Average Annual Rates for a Single 25-Year Old Female||Average Annual Rates for a Single 25-Year Old Male||Average Annual Rates for a Single 17-Year Old Female||Average Annual Rates for a Single 17-Year Old Male|

-As a new driver at age 30, your rates will likely be higher than those of the 25-year-old and 35-year-old drivers on the road, but less than what teenagers pay.
-Rates for 17-year-old drivers are the highest and can be up to 200 percent higher than older, more experienced drivers.
+As a new driver over 30, car insurance rates will likely be higher than those of the 25-year-old and 35-year-old drivers on the road, but less than what teenagers pay.
+Rates for 17-year-old drivers are the highest and can be up to 200% higher than older, more experienced drivers.

 Because you lack driving experience, you’re more likely to get into an accident or file claims.
 Therefore, your car insurance rates will be higher than drivers of the same age with more experience.